-Two months since my last update - lots to report - running outstide in the beautiful spring weather - isn't the sunshine a treat??
-Spinning and about to start riding outdoors.
+Two months since my last update - lots to report - running outstide, spin, and about to start riding outdoors.
 And the BIGGEST news of all - simming 1500m!
 Goes to show you that you can do anythiing you put your mind to.
 Swimming since November - I have gone from barely making it accross the pool to now swimming 1500m.
 NO - I am NOT doing a full Ironman or even a Half Ironman - but I am conquering big fears one stroke at a time - breathing, kicking.
 Practice, practice, practice!
 Training is ramping up!
 Just 2 months from the big day!
 Every single time I see the swim exit at Tremblant I feel anxiety come over me - I visualize myself getting in and out of Lac Tremblant - OMG....why am I doing this???
 Better keep training and breathing :)

 It has been just over 3 months since I "took the plunge" and registered for Team Heart Ironman.
 I thought it might be time for an update!

 A few things have happenened since November which have re-inforced my decision to support the Ottawa Heart Insitute.
 I have seen friends, colleagues and members of the community who have been directlly impacted by our amazing facility.
 I have seen, and continue to see first-hand that the Heart Insititute truly provides the "gift of time" and that the doctors, surgeons, and all of the staff are truly world class.

 My training continues - I have met the most wonderful swim coach, I run (when it isn't bitter cold) and spin several times a week.
 Life is good.
 I am doing laps on my own, improving my technique and pressing forward - and loving it!